Former winery employee pleads guilty in bathroom cam incident - Kelowna News

 He was originally charged with 13 counts of voyeurism, three counts of making child pornography, one count of possession of child pornography and one count of obstruction of justice.

-However, on March 2 lawyers submitted a new indictment consisting of three counts, which Leighton plead guilty to in court on March 12.
-Its expected the original charges will be stayed at the completion of sentencing.
+However, on March 2 lawyers submitted a new indictment consisting of three counts, which Leighton pleaded guilty to in court on March 12.
+It's expected the original charges will be stayed at the completion of sentencing.

 Leighton has remained out of custody since his arrest.